Coderad32/MarsPerserveResearch/README.md

 Howdy folks, welcome to The Mars Perserve Food repository.

-C.J.
-Lead Writer
+Cody James ( Lead Project Writer )

-Dedicated to creating a lasting food relationship with people who share in the common good of the project
+Dedicated to creating a lasting food relationship with people who share in the common good of the project focusing on growth of the project and resource allocation supply.

-   Note: Prototype()
-Example: calls Prototype( function callback )

 ## Sponsors

-Thank you for your persistent dedication to maintaining high-quality work/farming throughout this project and for all the unsung heroes behind the scenes getting the farming/work done so food could be generated.
+Thank you for your persistent dedication to maintaining high-quality work/farming throughout, this project and for all the unsung heroes behind the scenes getting the farming/work done so food could be generated.

 ## Project Details

-The project is about creating workspace and farming equipment resource allocation for investors to seek growth in a fresh start at a new company with high aspirations for success in the micro green field of farming.
+The project is about creating workspace and farming equipment resource allocation, for investors to seek growth in a fresh start at a new company with high aspirations for success in the micro green field of farming.